 About a week into the march, the leader of Peter’s company, a Second Lieutenant named Bill Mulkey, managed to get them lost.
 It was 1981; there was no such thing as GPS, and even their compasses were of limited use, since there were no detailed maps of the area.
 To make matters worse, their deviation from the course had left them without provisions.
 They were completely separated from their food supplies.
 At the time it was announced that they were officially lost, they had already gone without breakfast and lunch.
 Toward dinnertime, exhausted, they reached the outskirts of a farming village.
 As they prepared camp, the KATUSAs went ahead into the village to request assistance from the farmers, explaining that the American troops were lost and hungry.

 Peter remembers that “after that day, everything changed.
 The Americans were humbled.”
-Even the GIs who had hated the Koreans were treating them well.
-All of a sudden, the KATUSAs were brought into the Americans’ social circles.
-They were invited along on excursions to the local watering holes.
+Even the GIs who had hated the Koreans now treated them well.
+The KATUSAs were brought into the Americans’ social circles and even invited along on excursions to the local watering holes.
 The soldiers around Peter’s pay grade were making $600 per month, which was more than enough to pay for nightly trips to the “Vill,” and now the KATUSAs were the guests of honor.
 It was quite a departure from the status quo for people who earned the equivalent of about $15 per month.

 There seem to be many misconceptions about Koreans among Americans.
 Not only are they a generous people, but they are clever and industrious.
 With almost no natural resources and a minuscule territory, South Korea has created a flourishing economy that ranks 15th worldwide by nominal gross domestic product.
 Its urban centers are as modern as any industrialized city, particularly Seoul, its flagship city.

-Peter’s time in Korea showed him the power of benevolence to change human hearts.
+Peter’s time in Korea showed him the power of benevolence.
 The formidable socio-cultural barriers between the Americans and the Koreans melted under the gentle force of human kindness.
 There was little question that Peter’s comrades had learned a lasting lesson.
 He ponders the sad mystery of cultural hostilities that persist in spite of such demonstrations of goodwill.
-At the end of the day, he clings to his own discoveries and embraces a peaceful stance to his human neighbors, whether near or far.
+At the end of the day, he clings to his own discoveries and embraces a peaceful stance toward his human neighbors, near and far.
 For what is the world, if not a vast neighborhood?